 A dynamic computer marketing plan is a must for every IT business.
 As a computer consulting business owner, you need to proactively and consistently tap into streams of new business to keep your company growing.

 The idea of marketing IT may seem daunting, but whether you’re aware of it or not, you’re already surrounded by local business-related groups.

 Here are four local groups you can consider joining.
 All you need to do is start going to meetings, get active, and begin to build relationships.

 Chambers of Commerce – If you only included one target group in your computer marketing plan, make it your local city or regional chamber of commerce.
 The chambers of commerce exist primarily for businesses to network with each other.
 They also participate in widely publicized events that are excellent ways to get your name out into the community.

 Lead-Sharing Groups – Groups like LeTip International and BNI provide an opportunity to share leads and tips with other professionals.
 Get active in a local chapter and find out how you can begin receiving and sharing referrals.

-Affinity Associations – Join associations of individuals with similar experience or background as you.
+Affinity Associations – Join associations of individuals with similar experiences or backgrounds as you.
 These can include college or university alumni associations, religious organizations, or other special interest groups.
 Most hold regular meetings and host events.
-People join them to meet other people, so start introducing yourself and let others know what you do.
+People join them to meet other people, so start introducing yourself and letting others know what you do.